AuthorizeNet/accept-sdk-android/README.md

      > Network related errors.
      > API error response.

- "ErrorTransactionResponse" may contain one or more error messages.
+ `ErrorTransactionResponse` may contain one or more error messages.

 ```java
 @Override